Blackfell/blackfell.github.io/_posts/2019-07-17-so-you-want-to-hack.md

 ## Putting that Lab to good use

 You can use a lab to learn anything you want, it all depends what you want to do and I **always** suggest that you follow your interests.
-A general rule of thumb though, is exactly teh same as that I set out in [the online training section](#online-training) - focus on systems admin, networking and programming, then progress to security specific training.
+A general rule of thumb though, is exactly the same as that I set out in [the online training section](#online-training) - focus on systems admin, networking and programming, then progress to security specific training.

 If you're a total novice to this, I recommend starting by learning tech basics, install and configure computers and networks, learn to use them with graphical and text interfaces; after you have a basic working knowledge, you can then progress to security specific learning.